litestar-org/litestar/README.md

 We also participate in pledge-based sponsorship with [Polar][sponsor-polar].

-Does your company require third-party services offer support contracts?
-We also provide SLAs and support contracts for Litestar.
-If you are interested in this, please check out our tiers on [GitHub Sponsor][sponsor-github] , [Open Collective][sponsor-oc], or (Coming Soon) [Polar][sponsor-polar].

 [//]: # "Note to maintainers: Highest sponsors first; no more than 3 per row - create new div if needed"